 CEO, Closet & Storage Concepts/More Space Place

-Lewis has guided the multi-million dollar group to a leadership position, and one of the fastest growing North American franchises.
+Lewis has guided the multi-million-dollar operation to a leadership position in the home organization industry, making it one of the fastest growing franchises in North America.

 Joe Lonardo (2015)